 - a.
 A suitable mix of housing should be provided, informed by the latest Strategic Housing Market Assessment and / or other local data, for example, Parish Surveys and developers' assessments.
-Housing mix, having regard to location, site size and scheme viability, should contain a range of types and size of housing needed for different groups in the community such as:
+Housing mix, having regard to location, site size and scheme viability, should contain a range of types and size of housing needed for different groups in the community.
+The mix should include but not be limited to:

 - those who require affordable housing,

 - families with children,

 - older people,

 - people with disabilities,

 - people who rent their homes, and

 - people wishing to commission or build their own homes.